ralphpd-benjaminyb/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and maintainability are key to long-term success in software development."

 This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early can lead to unnecessary complexity and potentially introduce bugs or hinder the overall design.
 It's crucial to strike a balance between efficiency and understandability, ensuring that optimizations are data-driven rather than speculative.

+# 2024-03-04
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that while efficiency is crucial in programming, it should not be prioritized too early in the development process.
+Before optimizing code, ensure the program works correctly and has a clear, maintainable structure.
+Refine only when necessary based on performance measurements and real-world usage, as over-optimization can lead to complex, hard-to-understand code and may introduce bugs or overlook more significant architectural improvements.